JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 To circumvent this problem, edit the API Gateway server configuration using Policy Studio and remove the duplicate remote host definition from **Environment Configuration > Listeners**, then deploy the updated configuration back to the server or servers in a group.

 Related Issue: RDAPI-23549

+### Policy Studio can not upgrade Nodemanager or Analytics projects on import

+Policy Studio cannot directly open or import Nodemanager or Anlytics projects, or feds, in this release.
+The tools 'projupgrade' and 'upgradeconfig', located in the posix/bin/ folder, must be used to upgrade the projects or feds before they are imported in Policy Studio.

+Related Issue: RDAPI-23867

 ## Update a classic (non-container) deployment